TomoLPT/face-detection-cropping/README.md

 # face-detection-cropping

-A GUI to automatically batch crop your portraits using face detection.
-Powered by the OpenCV DNN algorithm.
+A GUI to automatically batch crop your portraits with AI.
+A face detection algorithm is written using the OpenCV deep neural network library.

 ## Installation
 To use this GUI, first download this repo by either: